everythingben/deadmetronome/readme.md

 `3.176 * (450 / 300) = 4.764`

+I created a Pen to make these calculations a bit quicker: https://codepen.io/everythingben/pen/oPmmKj

 ### Step 2: Tweak

 Tweak these layout settings until all elements look nice and balanced: